Discover folk - the CRM for people-powered businesses

 To maximize the benefits of your new CRM, it's essential to onboard your team effectively.
 Provide training sessions to ensure everyone understands how to use the CRM and its features.
 Encourage team members to explore the tool and ask questions.
 A well-trained team will be more likely to adopt the CRM and use it to its full potential, leading to improved productivity and better customer management.

-The 5 best CRMs for small business
+The 5 best CRMs for sales teams

 1. folk

 folk is a modern CRM platform for managing contacts, workflows, and relationships, offering customizable pipelines, AI-driven tools, and integrations to enhance deal management and prospecting.
+For sales teams of 20-50 people, folk CRM stands out as the ideal solution, providing the perfect balance of features, ease of use, and scalability needed to manage complex sales processes efficiently.

 Key features